-- Assign well-qualified mentor teachers - Assign student teachers only to classes in which licensure is anticipated - Assign student teachers only to duties where the mentor teacher or qualified substitute is present
+- Assign student teachers only to classes in which licensure is anticipated - Assign student teachers only to duties where the mentor teacher or qualified substitute is present

 The principal or his/her designee is asked to observe a student teacher in teaching a lesson and to complete a checklist evaluation.
 This is an important aspect of data collection for the Teacher Education Program.
 Additional feedback is encouraged.